risk-first/website/docs/thinking/Consider-Payoff.md

  - Expected Return
 definitions:
  - name: Bet
-   description: Taking a decision to move somewhere new on the Risk Landscape and change the Balance Of Risk.
+   description: Taking a decision to move somewhere new on the Risk Landscape to try to improve your fortunes.
    anchor: the-structure-of-a-bet
  - name: Payoff
    description: The payoff (or gross winnings) from winning a bet.
    anchor: the-structure-of-a-bet
+   part_of: Bet
  - name: Stake
    description: The amount you have to pay to take a bet.
    anchor: the-structure-of-a-bet
+   part_of: Bet
  - name: Expected Value
    description: The probability-weighted average value of the outcome.
    anchor: the-structure-of-a-bet
+   part_of: Bet
  - name: Expected Return
    description: The probability-weighted return of the bet.
    anchor: the-structure-of-a-bet
+   part_of: Bet
 sidebar_position: 10
 tweet: yes
 ---